 The other park gates will be closed half an hour earlier.

 The fountains usually run from Easter to mid-October from 10 am to noon and from 2 pm to 4 pm.

 The historical pump systems in the park’s pump houses are open daily from 10 am to 4 pm from Easter to the beginning of October.

-During the summer season, gondola rides are offered every day from 10 am (in fine weather) on the central canal.
+During the summer season, gondola rides are offered every day (in fine weather) on the central canal.
 Further information can be obtained at www.gondel-nymphenburg.de or by calling the gondola ride number 0175 6000468.

 Shop at the palace